+Marina Security Services, Inc. will request assistance from local police agencies for incidents which require resources that are not readily available at the Peralta College campuses.
 Marina Security Services, Inc. personnel are not peace officers and they do not have the powers or authority of a peace officer.
 Their arrest authority is identical to that of any private citizen.
 Duties primarily include monitoring fire and security alarms, monitoring security cameras, keeping records and logs, answering telephones and handling radio communications.
-Individuals should be aware that security cameras are not a guarantee of your safety.
+Individuals should be aware that security cameras are not a guarantee of safety.
 Personnel carry radios and communication devices that have the ability to contact law enforcement to summon assistance, if necessary.